FOSSRIT/open-rit-website/index.md

     alt: A placeholder image, for now
 ---

-Open@RIT is part of the Office of the Vice President of Research and a Key Research Center of the University and serves as the Open Programs Office.
+Open@RIT is part of the Office of the Vice President of Research and serves as the Open Programs Office.

 {% capture staff %}